TeamGloomy/TeamGloomy.github.io/pages/mydoc/General/getting_started.md

 ## Updating
 When updating to new versions of the firmware, please read the following files:
 - [Whats new in RRF](https://github.com/Duet3D/RepRapFirmware/wiki/Changelog-RRF-3.x) This details all of the changes made to the RepRapFirmware between each version.
-- [Whats new in RRF - LPC/STM32 Specific](https://github.com/gloomyandy/RepRapFirmware/blob/v3.02-dev-unified/WHATS_NEW_UNIFIED.md) This details any specific changes which have been made to RepRapFirmware between each version.
+- [Whats new in RRF - LPC/STM32 Specific - RRF3.3](https://github.com/gloomyandy/RepRapFirmware/blob/v3.3-dev/WHATS_NEW_UNIFIED.md) or [Whats new in RRF - STM32 Specific - RRF3.4](https://github.com/gloomyandy/RepRapFirmware/blob/v3.4-dev/WHATS_NEW_UNIFIED.md) This details any specific changes which have been made to RepRapFirmware between each version.

 ## If new to RRF

-If you've not used RRF or Duet boards before, a good resource of information can be found [here](https://duet3d.dozuki.com/#Section_If_you_are_not_familiar_with_Duet_electronics_or_RepRapFirmware).
+If you've not used RRF or Duet boards before, a good resource of information can be found [here](https://docs.duet3d.com/User_manual/Overview/Adapting).